tapwork/Swift-Style-Guide/README.md

 ## Classes and Structures

 ### Which one to use?
+Structs are preferred over to classes.
+Advantages of structs are:
+- Copied values instead of shared values when passing
+- Better performance (direct dispatch instead of table dispatch or messaging)
+- No long inheritance chain possible
+- Less memory footprint issues (structs are values and live on the stack rather than on the heap like classes)

 Remember, structs have [value semantics](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/ClassesAndStructures.html#//apple_ref/doc/uid/TP40014097-CH13-XID_144).
 Use structs for things that do not have an identity.
 An array that contains [a, b, c] is really the same as another array that contains [a, b, c] and they are completely interchangeable.
 It doesn't matter whether you use the first array or the second, because they represent the exact same thing.
 That's why arrays are structs.